Aspiring overseers, Fallout 76 is adding instanced base building

 Players in Fallout 76 already do quite creative things with their bases by creating killer maths tests and art galleries and oh so many other wild things.
 I may only be capable of a simple lakeside dock but I know others will come up with unimaginable uses for instanced base building.
 Oh, perhaps a horrible game show where visitors choose to enter one of three entrances.
 Two are horrible death gauntlets and the third wins you a prize.
 That’s appropriately vault Tech-y innit?
 Well, that idea’s free then.

 Bethesda had planned to have the test server up and running yesterday, though it sounds like they’ve encountered some issues and are hoping to have it up this evening.
 You can keep an eye on its status in their forum thread.
 Once it is live, you’ll be able to hop in via the Fallout 76 PTS in the Bethesda launcher.
+(Update: It’s live now.)

 Fallout 76 has other plans for the rest of the year including new story quests, armor, and weapons.
 Its One Wasteland update recently added level scaling and legendary perks to Appalachia as well.
 You can read more about Vault Shelters in Bethesda’s post.